ssfsx17/ffpnp/Trappings/Accessories.md

 Dragoon Boots (priceless) - Gives the Jump action from the Dragoon job.
 Not useful if you already have Jump as a job action.

-Dragon Horn (priceless) - Jump does two attacks rather than one.
+Dragon Horn (priceless) - Jump does two attacks upon landing, rather than one.

 Earring (5000 gil) - Gives 25 Intellect.